hackclub/jams/jams/singles/bakebuild/en-US.md

 # 🎉 BakeBuild: Shape Your Sweet Wonder! 🍪

 **BakeBuild** is your chance to turn imagination into a snackable reality!
-In this Hack Club YSWS (*Yes, Start With Something*) event, you’ll design a custom cookie cutter, see it come to life through 3D printing, and have it shipped to your doorstep—complete with a cookie made using your unique design.
+In this Hack Club YSWS (*You Ship We Ship*) event, you’ll design a custom cookie cutter, see it come to life through 3D printing, and have it shipped to your doorstep—complete with a cookie made using your unique design.

 ## What you will be doing here
 * You will